rax845163/federatorai-operator/docs/crd_alamedaservice.md

   This field is string type.
 It sets the image hub where the Alameda components are pull from.
 - imageBase
   This field is string type.
 It sets the base images what the Alameda components are on top of.
 Currently Alameda may built from rhel, ubi and alpine image bases.
+- imagePullPolicy
+  This field is string type.
+It follows the K8s [image spec](https://kubernetes.io/docs/concepts/containers/images/) of container to pull images.
+Default is *IfNotPresent*
 - version
   This field is string type.
 It sets the version tag of Alameda component images.
 > **Note:** The image location to be pulled is devided by field *imageHub*, *imageBase* and version with format "*imageHub*/<component name>-*imageBase*:*version*"
 - prometheusservice
   This field is string type.
-It tells datahub where the Prometheus is to retrieve pods/nodes peformance metrics data.
+It tells datahub and Grafana where the Prometheus is to retrieve pods/nodes peformance metrics data.
-- storage
+- storages
   This field is a list of storage schema.
 If provides volume settings which apply to each Alameda component.

 And here lists the storage schema: